Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 We knew from past research that users who engage Karbon’s support team to manually import their client contact list convert at greater than 70%, and this is one of the stickiest activation activities a new user can take.

 In a 3 week sprint, I worked with one product manager and two engineers to build a wizard aimed at delivering the shortest route for a new user to achieve a populated client list on their own.
-By reducing the required contact data fields down to the minimum, we were able to cut the import time of thousands of rows of contact data from 48 hours to mere seconds.
+By reducing the required contact data fields down to the minimum, I cut the import time of thousands of rows of contact data from 48 hours to mere seconds.

 Without a dedicated Growth team or resourcing, I needed to work with patterns that would allow me to be nimble and try things quickly without breaking the bank.
 I pitched some new patterns to my product and design team to implement in our design system, as a starting point for more experimentation.

-Where to next?
-To truly engage and retain users, users need to develop rewarding habits in the product that align with Karbon's core value propositions.
+To truly engage and retain users, users need to develop rewarding habits in the product that align with Karbon's core value propositions

 • Weekly inspecting work progress (Managers)